casualcomputer/local_llm/readme.md

+# A Tutorial on deploying a local LLM

+We will demonstrate 1) setting up a local LLM, and 2) configuring a FastAPI server to expose a local LLM to the public internet for inference using port forwarding.

+## Features
+- Deploy LLM models locally with FastAPI
+- Enable remote access via port forwarding
+- Handle multiple simultaneous queries

+## Detailed Steps
-# Step 0: Download Your Language Model
+### Step 0: Download Your Language Model

 ![Project structure](img/project_folder_structure.png)